khaosdoctor/software-testing-exercises/README.md

 The solved exercises can be seen in the `resolved` branch.

+### Challenges

+Challenges are sets of questions that will defy your knowledge, they don't have an answer in the `resolved` branch which means you'll have to do it by yourself!
+Good luck.

 ## Got more exercises?

 If you want to contribute with more exercises and add more tests, feel free to do so opening a PR with your new test files, just make sure that they're following the same code conventions as the other files.